tednaphil/FitLit/README.md

   ```
   - Working across four time-zones, and collaborators each having rigorous classroom schedules.
   - Working with webpack for the first time, understanding its import/export workflow.
-  - API fetch calls, asynchronous function calls, and using `Promise.all()`.
+  - API fetch calls, asynchronous function calls, and using Promise.all()

   ```
 - Future Improvements